zalando/postgres-operator/README.md

 You won't be able to compile the operator with Go older than 1.7.
 We recommend installing [the latest one](https://golang.org/dl/).

 Go projects expect their source code and all the dependencies to be located under the [GOPATH](https://github.com/golang/go/wiki/GOPATH).
-Normally, one would use a single GOPATH, by creating a directory (i.e. ~/go) and placing the source code under the ~/go/src subdirectories.
+Normally, one would create a directory for the GOPATH (i.e. ~/go) and place the source code under the ~/go/src subdirectories.

 Given the schema above, the postgres operator source code located at `github.bus.zalan.do/acid/postgres-operator` should be put at
 `~/go/src/github.bus.zalan.do/acid/postgres-operator`.